Curriculum and Instruction

 The M.S.
-Ed. degree in Elementary Education combines the rigor of an outstanding academic program with individualized assistance from departmental faculty.
+Ed. degree in Curriculum and Instruction combines the rigor of an outstanding academic program with individualized assistance from departmental faculty.
 Courses in the program focus on developing candidates’ skills in meeting the needs of each learner in the classroom and enhancing their ability to positively impact student learning.
-Areas of specialization in the program include Early Childhood Education, Literacy Education, and Elementary Curriculum.
+Areas of specialization in the program include Early Childhood Education, Elementary Curriculum, Literacy Education, Math Education, Science Education, Social Studies Education.
 Courses are offered in a variety of formats, including online, one evening a week, and a six Saturday format.
-Those pursuing the Literacy Education or Elementary Curriculum specialization can complete the entire program online.
+Those pursuing the Elementary Curriculum or Literacy Education specialization can complete the entire program online.
 Online courses are also available in the other areas of specialization.
 Western Illinois University is an NCATE institution and regionally accredited.

 The faculty members in the Department of Curriculum and Instruction have a strong interest in helping teachers enhance their effectiveness and their ability to promote student learning.
 All faculty have practical experience in public schools.
 Professors in the department have a doctorate in their field.
 Faculty are actively involved in a variety of professional organizations; provide continuing education workshops for teachers; and publish books and articles in state, national, and international journals.
 Literacy faculty members serve as authors and editors of the Illinois Reading Council Journal.

 Candidates are encouraged to become involved in local, state, and national professional organizations.